ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

 ```
 {: pre}

-This script creates an elasticsearch index called `images` in your ICD {{site.data.keyword.databases-for-elasticsearch}} database.
+This script creates an Elasticsearch index called `images` in your {{site.data.keyword.databases-for-elasticsearch}} database.

-Then it cycles through the `images` folder and for each image it finds it will create a set of [embeddings](https://www.elastic.co/what-is/vector-embedding) using [this open source python package](https://github.com/minimaxir/imgbeddings), which uses the (also open source) [CLIP model from OpenAI](https://github.com/openai/CLIP).
-With those embeddings and a small amount of metadata (file path and file id) the script will create a document that is then uploaded to the Elasticsearch index.
+Then, it cycles through the `images` folder and for each image it finds it create a set of [embeddings](https://www.elastic.co/what-is/vector-embedding){: external} using [this open source Python package](https://github.com/minimaxir/imgbeddings){: external}, which uses the open source [CLIP model from OpenAI](https://github.com/openai/CLIP){: external}.
+With those embeddings and a small amount of metadata (file path and file id), the script creates a document that is then uploaded to the Elasticsearch index.

 Depending on the size of your dataset, this process could take multiple hours to complete.